larryscanniello/BotsinMazes/README.txt

 Part 2: Mice-Catching Bots

 The goal is for the bots to catch one or two mice as soon as possible.
-There are two modes: Either the mice stay in the same place at every time step, or can move at each time step At each time step, the bots must choose between two options: Move or sense.
+There are two modes: Either the mice stay in the same place at every time step, or can move at each time step.
+At each time step, the bots must choose between two options: Move or sense.
-If the bot senses, it receives a beep with probability exp(-a(d-1)), where: d is the Manhattan distance from the bot to a mouse (slightly different calculation in two mouse case - see write up) a is the sensitivity of the sensor, which is a parameter that can be selected randomly or inputted manually
+If the bot senses, it receives a beep with probability exp(-a(d-1)), where: d is the Manhattan distance from the bot to a mouse (slightly different calculation in two mouse case - see write up) a is the sensitivity of the sensor, which is a parameter that can be selected randomly or inputted manually.

 Bot 1 - Senses, moves to the highest probability square, senses again, repeat Bot 2 - Alternates moving and sensing